seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 way to access the specific DType class.
 This method may initially be limited to concrete DTypes.
-The main reason for this choice is to provide a single clear, and future-proof way to find the DType class given the Python (scalar) class.
+The main reason for this choice is to provide a single clear and future-proof way to find the DType class given the Python (scalar) class.

 This should not be a common operation, so providing this helper reduces the